lrnq/CodeWarsKatas/README.md

 # CodeWarsKatas
-Solutions to katas on codewars
+Solutions in Haskell to katas ranging from level 8 to level 1 solved.